Ready to start living The Baja Lifestyle?

-Using a professional real estate agent is a great resource in helping you select, view and purchase the right home or property to best suit your needs.
+Using a professional real estate agent is a great resource in helping you select, view, and purchase the right home or property to best suit your needs.
 Agents are not only there to help you find that perfect investment but can make the whole process of moving from one country to another a lot easier.

 Permanent or Temporary?

 All visitors upon entering Mexico receive an FMM (Forma Migratoria Multiple) Visa.
-This Visa is for any visitor that would like to stay in the country up to 6 months or less.
+This Visa is for any visitor that would like to stay in the country for up to 6 months or less.
 The cost of this Visa is included in your airline ticket.
 It’s very important you don’t lose this piece of paper as you will need it to exit the country.
 In the event you do lose it, try to be at the airport a little earlier before departure to go to immigration and pay for a new form.

 Looking to stay longer than 6 months but less than 4 years?